 Need some ideas?
-Below, you’ll find three tools to help with formative assessment in each of those four categories — draw, choose, write and say.
+Below, you’ll find five tools to help with formative assessments in each of those four categories — draw, choose, write and say.

-When you’re done reading, please add your favorite formative assessment tools in a comment at the end of the post!
+When you’re done reading check out the other ideas contributed by the Ditch That Textbook community.
+And please add your favorite formative assessment tools in a comment at the end of the post!

 Formative (goformative.com) — Formative lets teachers ask a question (or questions) to students through the students’ devices.
 When students answer, their answers immediately appear in the teacher dashboard.
 Teachers can then assign a grade or (coming soon!) add a comment that students see immediately.
 Question types include fill in the blank, multiple choice or (my favorite!) “show your work” where students draw the answer.

 Paper by WeTransfer (wetransfer.com/paper) — Paper is a sketching app.
 It gives you (or a student) a blank piece of paper and plenty of tools to turn it into a work of art (or a place to jot down ideas).
 Tools include a fountain pen, watercolor paintbrush, fine point/wide point Sharpie pen and pencil.
 Create flowcharts or organize with “smart shapes” you can move around.
 Available for iPad and iPhone.

 Google Drawings (drive.google.com) — Google Drawings lets students add elements to a blank canvas, including text, images, shapes and lines.
 It’s a very simple Google App, but the options for its use are endless.
 Some ideas include interactive posters (see how in this blog post) or graphic organizers (see 15+ free graphic organizers here).